Reset filters

 Measuring what matters to older persons for active living: part I content development for the OPAL measure across four countries

 Aims: Many older persons do not think of themselves as "patients" but as persons wishing to live as actively as possible for as long as possible.
-However, most health-related quality of life (HRQL) ...
+However, most health-related quality of life (HRQL) measures were developed for use with clinical populations.
+The aim of this project was to fill that ...

 Article GUID: 38967870